Kimanh1304/CVA-calculation-with-QuantLib-and-Python/README.md

 ## Calculate the discounted expected exposure

-To convert the expected exposure at time t in its present value expressed in time-zero dollars we only need to add a few more lines of code.

-We use the todays yield curve to calculate the discount factor for each point on our grid.
+Using the todays yield curve to calculate the discount factor for each point on the grid.
 With the numpy function vectorize we generate a vectorized wrapper of the discount method of the QuantLib YieldTermStructure.
 This vectorized version can be applied on a array of ql.Dates or times instead of a scalar input

-As the numpy documentation states the np.vectorize function is provided primarily for convenience, not for performance.

 After the generating the market scenarios and pricing the netting set under each scenario we will calculate the discounted NPVs for each deal in the portfolio